MDwiyanti/WGS-workflow/README.md

 5. wgs.sh will give outputs : out.sam, sorted.bam, fixmate.bam, and Sample01.bam
-   Sample01.bam will be input for subsequent analysis such as SNV calling by GATK.
+   Sample01.bam will be input for subsequent analyses such as SNP/indel calling using GATK.